 Page & site status, 2014:

-22 June: Stopped updating A/CC's backup Web site.
+22 June: Stopped updating A/CC's now discontinued backup Web site.

 20 June: Finished the conversion from Earth's Hill sphere to its gravitaional sphere of influence (SOI) as a prinicipal reference boundary for traffic counts and timeline reporting, which required requerying JPL Horizons for orbital data for all Earth SOI crossings since 2007.

 19 May: Began a major switch in A/CC's close-passer traffic reporting, changing from using Earth's Hill sphere to now using Earth's gravitational sphere of influence (SOI) as a key reference boundary.
 Our closest focus is on natural objects in solar orbits that come within this bounday and also background objects that come within ten lunar distances (LD) of Earth.
 Ten LD is an arbitrary boundary of no astronomical importance but useful as a way to screen the vastly larger background population of near-Earth asteroids and occasional comets.
 (We could just as well use five LD for background screening, and may someday if routine daily traffic counts become large enough.)